jacksonarich/OneThing/OneThingPackage/Planning/Planning.md

 * Frontend audit
 * Add more todos to .previewSeed (ask chatgpt)
 * New app name
-* moving todos should rerank them at end of list
 * more tests

 # Future